Introduction

 Diabetic foot ulcers are common in both Type 1 (insulin-dependent) and Type 2 (non-insulin-dependent diabetes).
 They can lead to considerable pain and disability.

 Having a tendency to recur, they may lead to amputation if blood circulation can’t be maintained and/or take months or years to heal.
 Many never do.
-However, wheatgrass extract (Skin Recovery Spray preferred) has healed many of these ulcers simply by applying a small amount over the ulcer surface once a month and keeping the wound clean and covered with a daily light clean dressing.
-The extract assists the healing process apparently by restoring blood supply to the affected area(s).
+However, wheatgrass extract (Skin Recovery Spray preferred) has healed many of these ulcers simply by applying a small amount over the ulcer surface once a week and keeping the wound clean and covered with a light clean dressing daily if possible.
+The extract appears to assist the healing process by re-activating damaged or dysfunctional cellular receptors in the affected area(s) which restores blood supply to affected area(s).

 How do diabetic ulcers form?